d-ries/linux-essentials/08_filters/01_course.md

 ```

 #### Regular expressions
-In the examples above we only used simple keywords to find contents in a file.
+In the examples above we only used simple strings to find certain lines in a file.
 Sometimes we want to filter on dynamic content.
 Imagine finding all logins from an ip address containing '192' followed by other characters, or finding users that have "doe" as a lastname.
 To achieve this we have to use a dynamic syntax called a regular expression.

 Regular expressions can turn into a real rabbit hole.
 We will only focus on the most used cases and a couple of practical examples but know that there is a whole _regex_ world to be explored that is beyond the scope of this course!

 The `grep` command can use different kinds of _regex_ patterns.
-By default it uses _basic regular expressions (BRE)_ but for alot of cases we want to extend this to _extended regular expressions (ERE).
+By default it uses _basic regular expressions (BRE)_ but for a lot of cases we want to extend this to _extended regular expressions (ERE).
 To do this we have to use the `-E` option in the  `grep` command.
-This gives us alot more functionality when it comes to building dynamic search queries. **Alot of the commands explained below wont work without the `-E` option!**
+This gives us a lot more functionality when it comes to building dynamic search queries. **A lot of the commands explained below won't work without the `-E` option!**

 For the examples used in this (sub)chapter we will use a seperate file that you can download using the command below:
 ```bash
 wget https://d-ries.github.io/linux-essentials/data/regexlist.txt
 ```

 To start of we will use some special symbols that we've used before.
-We've seen the impact of an asterix (`*`) in the chapter about _file globbing_.
-An asterix has a similar functionality in a regex but there are some important key differences:
+We've seen the impact of an asterisk (`*`) in the chapter about _file globbing_.
+An asterisk has a similar functionality in a regex but there are some important key differences:
 - In file globbing a `*` sign means 0, one or more of any type of character
 - In a regex, a `*` sign means 0, one or more **of the previous character, if available**